Natural Language Processing

 Auto-Run section

-• Run Sentiment Analysis: Select to enable Sentiment Document Types in the NLP Options section.
+• Run Sentiment Analysis: Select to enable Sentiment Analysis in the NLP Options section.

 NLP Options section

-• Sentiment Document Types: Select the type of document on which NLP will be applied.
+• Sentiment Analysis: Select the type of document on which Sentiment Analysis will be applied.

 To setup Named Entity Recognition: